 The good news?
 Eritrea's 1997 constitution allowed for political parties for the first time since the country achieved independence.
 The bad news?
 Not only was the constitution not implemented, but the 2001 elections that were to take place in spite of this legislative blooper never occurred, due to Ethiopia's occupation of Eritrean land, which constituted a technicality that rendered this particular law obsolete.

 Indeed, one man has ruled over Eritrea for its entire 23 years of modern existence: Isaias Afwerki, who represents the only political party that's currently legal in Eritrea, the People's Front for Democracy and Justice.
-In other words, he's a dictator without having that title.
+In other words, he's a dictator without having that title, which endangers not only citizens, but calls Eritrea tourism safety into question.

 That Whole Tourist Killing Thing

-To be fair to Eritrea on this matter, it wasn't as if the President himself walked into Ethiopia, climbed Erta Ale and slayed the tourists himself.
+To be fair to Eritrea on this matter, it wasn't as if the dictator walked into Ethiopia, climbed Erta Ale volcano and slayed the tourists himself.
 Unfortunately, many investigations have led to the conclusion that the Eritrean government both funded and armed the rebels who carried out the killing, which constitutes essentially the same thing.

 The behind-the-scenes nature of the crime, on the other hand, has allowed the Eritrean government to vehemently deny responsibility, which simply increases the rest of the world's view of it as untrustworthy and unaccountable.